FelixEngl/atra/README.md

 ## Tenets

-Atra follows some simple but important tenets:
+Atra follows some simple but powerful tenets:
 - If you can not embed it, you don't need it.
 - Services are short-lived, but a monolith are for eternity.
 - One config file to rule them all.